Best triathlon watch 2024: track your swims, cycles and runs more accurately

 Quite bulky and heavy

 With the Fenix 7, Garmin improved the formula that made the Garmin Fenix 6 Pro such a well-received rugged wearable.
+The most notable improvements include a touchscreen display, new training tools, and a physical flashlight (Fenix 7X model only).

-Adding the Power Glass was a stroke of genius; it combines the solar harvesting feature with the durable Sapphire glass lens, which means the Fenix 7 is tougher and has a longer battery life than its predecessor, which was evident when we tested the watch both in and outside the water.
+Adding the Power Glass was a stroke of genius; it combines the solar harvesting feature with the durable Sapphire glass lens, which means the Fenix 7 is tougher and has a longer battery life than its predecessor, which was evident when I tested the watch both in and outside the water.

-The new Stamina feature is a great addition and measures short and long-term stamina during running and cycling activities.
+The Stamina feature is a great addition and measures short and long-term stamina during running and cycling activities.
 (This feature is not on by default; you must turn it on in the settings.)
 Knowing how much juice you have left in the tank can come in handy and even encourage you to push harder at the end of a session.
-We found this especially useful during long tri races.
+I found this especially useful during long tri races.

 For this and other features (such as Body Battery) to work correctly, you'll need to wear the watch 24/7, and it might be a bit of a challenge for some as the Fenix 7 is bulky.
 Thankfully, the watch's waterproof, so you don't have to take it off ever, even when you're in the shower/pool.